 The registration flow connects the device to the LwM2M server.
 The device then has access to all Device Management services.

 There are two ways for the device to reach the registration flow:

 Using the LwM2M credentials received during the bootstrap flow.

 - The device ID individualizes the device.
 If there are two devices with the same device ID, the latest registration will overwrite the previous device.

 Direct LwM2M mode: The device bypasses the bootstrap service and registers directly with the LwM2M server, using factory-injected LwM2M credentials.
 This mode is available only for commercial accounts and is not the preferred solution.

 - The endpoint name individualizes the device.
 If there are two devices with same endpoint name, the last registering device will overwrite the existing one.

-Note: Even if the endpoint name is the individualizing factor in this flow, the device ID needs to be used in REST API side.
+Note: Even if the endpoint name is the individualizing factor in this flow, you need to use the device ID in the REST API side.
 The device ID stays the same as it is mapped to the endpoint name.

 This is what happens between Device Management Client and the Device Management services in the registration flow: